Slumber Falls Camp Summer Programs

-Our Eco Camp helps deepen campers’ spiritual connection to the living world around us.
+Eco Camp helps deepen campers’ spiritual connection to the living world around us.
 The curriculum focuses on ecology and spirituality and helps youth not only connect to God in creation, but also teaches them how to respect the sacredness of all of creation and to be advocates for the environment.
 This camp has a variety of workshops and hands on activities designed to educate but also discover new passions.

-Our Sports Camp offers more active youth a camp experience to connect to others and form a community through games and sporting activities.
+Sports Camp offers more active youth a camp experience to connect to others and form a community through games and sporting activities.
 Sports Camp incorporates leadership development skills while using sports as the vehicle for the application of these skills.
 Each day sports campers play a number of new games from football, soccer, rugby, volleyball, ultimate frisbee to just name a few.

 Geek Week at Slumber Falls connects young people to one another through playing games, mainly table top games and their variants.
 This camp is targeted for 8th to 10th graders (plus or minus a grade).
 Our world is complex and diverse, and our children must learn the skills to navigate in uncertain waters.
 This camp teaches leadership skills, self-confidence, critical thinking, memory retention, and communication skills to highlight a few targeted areas.
 In addition to table top games, campers will experience games and activities throughout the camp which include swimming, evening activities, arts and crafts, campfires, and other traditional camp programming.
 This camp is limited in space due to the nature of programming, so sign up early!

 All Traditional Camps occurs on the main camp side.
-Eco Camp and Sports Camp operate on the Bizer Center at camp.
+Eco Camp and Sports Camp (and sometimes Geek Week) operate on the Bizer Center at camp.
 They have access to the river, swimming pool, Frisbee Golf, fossil flats, fire circles, and sports field, as well as some of the recreational sites on the main side.